psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 1. The client obtains the key needed to check the signature based on the JWT's `iss` element and the `kid` header element and checks its signature.
 If the check fails, the client MUST abort processing and refuse the response.

 Note: The `state` value is treated as a one-time-use CSRF token.
 It MUST be invalidated after the check (step 2) was performed.
 Note: The way the client obtains the keys for verifying the JWT's signature (step 5) is out of scope of this draft.
-Established mechanism suchs as [OIDD] or [RFC8414] SHOULD be utilized.
+Established mechanism such as [OIDD] or [RFC8414] SHOULD be utilized.

-The client MUST NOT process the grant type specific authorization response parameters before all checks suceeded.
+The client MUST NOT process the grant type specific authorization response parameters before all checks succeed.

 ## 5. Client Metadata